remico/studio-installer/README.md

 will be rewritten, new partitions will be created and formatted according to the defined configuration.
 ```

->:information_source: The tool can be used with other Ubuntu-like distro installers
-> provided they use `ubiquity` and `partman`.

-### How it works
+## About
-It's a console tool.
+- This is a console tool
-All partitioning requirements can be defined in the partitioning scheme.
+- All partitioning requirements can be defined in the partitioning scheme
-Automatic answers for most of the questions during the installation process can be defined in the preseeding file.
+- Automatic answers for most of the questions during the installation process can be defined in the preseeding file

-The tool's working cycle consists of several stages:
-- Prepare partitions:
-  - process a defined partitioning scheme
-  - cleanup space
+:information_source: Initially the tool is intended for Ubuntu Studio distro, but in fact, it can also be used
+with other Ubuntu-like distro installers provided they use `ubiquity` and `partman`.

+**It can help to automate some routine work one usually does during Ubuntu OS installation:**
-  - create partitions
+- create new partitions (it supports LVM)
-  - [optionally] encrypt and format partitions, setup LVM
-- Depending on the partitioning scheme, run background bash scripts instructing `partman` how to deal with the partitions
-- Set pre-configured values from the preseeding file
+- encrypt, mount, unmount, format them
-- Run the OS installer (`ubiquity` at the moment)
+- install OS according to the preconfigured partitioning scheme
-- Run post-installation actions:
-  - configure encryption and LVM systems (if there are any LUKS and/or LVM devices in the system)
-  - rebuild initrd
-  - configure and install bootloader
-  - some extra actions, e.g. install additional packages, setup user settings, etc
+- automate some post-installation actions (e.g. install a bootloader, update configuration files, etc)

+**Limitations:**
+- the partitioning algorithm does NOT support pre-existing partitions yet
+- the whole disk drive (user selected) gets cleared even if the new partitions require less space

+:pushpin: **See [Wiki](../../wiki) for details of:**
-:pushpin: See [Wiki](../../wiki/Home) to know how to configure partitions and edit the preseeding file.
+- how to configure partitions and edit the preseeding file
+- the tool internals

-### Requirements
+## Requirements
+- Ubuntu-like OS (usually, a running Live CD session of the distro you're going to install)
-- python >= 3.8 (on Ubuntu 20.04 live CD works out of the box)
+- python >= 3.8
 - latest version of `pexpect`
 - [`spawned`](https://github.com/remico/spawned) (actually integrated as a submodule)

-### Getting the tool
+## Getting the tool
 ```
 $ sudo apt install git python3-pip  # install git and pip3
 $ [sudo] pip3 install git+https://github.com/remico/studio-installer.git  # install the tool
 ```

-### Running the tool
+## Running the tool
 - `python3 -m studioinstaller`
 - or just `studioinstaller` if it was installed with `sudo`